-DanceFlurry Organization Board members are residents of Albany, Columbia, Otsego, Putnam, Rensselaer, Schenectady, and Washington Counties.
-Among them, they represent participants of all the types of dances sponsored by the DFO.
-Several are also musicians.
+DanceFlurry Organization Board members are residents of Albany, Columbia, Otsego, Putnam, Rensselaer, and Washington Counties.
+They represent participants of all the types of dances sponsored by the DFO, and several are also musicians.

 We invite you to help further the goals and objectives of the DFO by volunteering with a committee.
 For information on committees and current projects, contact us at info@danceflurry.org.

-Treasurer, Noel Kropf (he/him) Chair, Budget & Finance Committee My family and I are avid dancers, singers, and musicians.
+Treasurer, Noel Kropf (he/him) Chair, Finance/Audit Committee.
+My family and I are avid dancers, singers, and musicians.
 The Flurry Festival is just about nirvana for us.
-I volunteer running sound and booking bands & callers for the Poughkeepsie Contra Dance (HVCD).
+I have been gratified over the past three years to help DFO and the Flurry community come back from the pandemic stronger than ever.
 I help organize and produce the Zlatne Uste Golden Festival of Balkan music & dance.
-A dancer first, I also play fiddle and gadulka, and love to sing.
+I volunteer as sound engineer and talent booker for the Poughkeepsie Contra Dance (HVCD).
 Previously I worked as a software developer and CTO at Datacap Inc. and IBM, and volunteered as treasurer of Lake Celeste Association, Inc.

 Secretary, Marie Bruschi Currently I am the co-organizer and co-workshop leader for DFO Cajun/Zydeco series and co-instructor of Cajun, Zydeco & Irish Sets at past Flurry Festivals.
 I served on the Eighth Step board for several years in the 70’s including one year as Chair (the year of the fire, when we worked with First Pres Church to rebuild and improve that original basement space).
 I also was involved with running Eighth Step Contra Dances.
 More recently, I have led the Albany Irish Set Dance Group/class for the past 20 years, and I was inducted into the Comhaltas Ceoltoiri Eireann Hall of Fame last year for promoting and keeping Irish Set Dance alive in this region.